con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > kun mkhyen ye shes mdzod 'dzin pa/ /

 The vajra posture of the perfect Buddha,
-Upholder of the Buddha's Dharma for beings,
+Retaining for all beings the Buddha's Dharma,
-Most glorious, born from the lotus Buddha,
+Most glorious, born of the lotus Buddha,
-The Omniscient One's knowledge treasurer, (110)
+Omniscient being's awareness treasurer, (110)

-* 110a, buddhasaṃgītidharmadhṛk: VV and the Kangyur translation interpret this along the lines of `bearing the Dharma of the buddhas'/the Buddha's recitation'.
+* 110a, *buddhasaṃgītidharmadhṛk*: VV and the Kangyur translation interpret this along the lines of `bearing the Dharma of the buddhas'/the Buddha's recitation'.
+VM takes *'gro ba' in the sense of sentient being.
+This seems like a natural reading of the ancient translation; it's unknown if it reflects an alternative Sanskrit text, or some other form of transmission error.

 > viśvamāyādharo rājā buddhavidyādharo mahān |